frelon/suse-elemental/docs/building-linux-image.md

         elemental3ctl version
         ```

-## Create an Installer ISO
+## Create an Installer Media

+Elemental supports creating installation media in the form of live ISOs or RAW disk images.
+In both cases they are almost the same.
+The difference is the ISO installs to a target disk device and the RAW disk resets to factory from a recovery partition.

+Content wise both supports include the same content, the ISO image includes an EFI binaries and bootloader setup, the OS image
+(as a squashfs image) and the installation assets (configuration script and drop-in files overlayed over the OS).
+The RAW image
+includes the ESP partition with the EFI binaries and the bootloader setup and a recovery partition including the OS image
+(again as an squashfs image) together with the installation assets.

+On both supports the image boots like a live OS system based on tmpfs overlayfs.
+Boot relies on the `dmsquash-live` dracut module
+for live booting.

-To create a self installer ISO, you should prepare and include a specific set of configuration assets.
+To create a self installer image, you should prepare and include a specific set of configuration assets.
 These include:

 1. A configuration script
 2. Extensions to the installer media